-Establishing biomarkers for traumatic brain injury (TBI) is a key step in developing diagnostic assays that assess acute brain injury.
-This project mines existing proteomics, gene expression, and protein-protein interaction data sets to identify brain pathways affected by TBI and extract novel brain injury- specific protein biomarkers.
-We experimentally verify the identified candicates in injury-specific animal models, such as the murine model of penetrating ballistic-like brain injury.
+The establishment of traumatic brain injury (TBI) biomarkers is a key step in the development of diagnostic assays that assess acute brain injury.
+This project mines existing high-throughput proteomics, gene expression, and protein-protein interaction data sets to identify brain pathways affected by TBI and extract novel brain injury-specific protein biomarkers.
+We can then experimentally verify the identified putative biomarkers in injury-specific animal models, such as the penetrating ballistic-like brain injury (PBBI) murine model.

 Yu, C., A. Boutte, X. Yu, B. Dutta, J. D. Feala, K. Schmid, J. Dave, G. J. Tawa, A. Wallqvist, and J. Reifman.
 A systems biology strategy to identify molecular mechanisms of action and protein indicators of traumatic brain injury.
 Journal of Neuroscience Research.
 2015 February; 93(2):199-214.
 [PDF 1079 KB]